beorn7/histogram_experiments/README.md

 If φ-quantiles are estimated by choosing the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of the boundaries of the bucket they fall into, the relative error is guaranteed to be below 5.8% for a resolution of 20.
-For a resolution of 100, the max relative error is 1.2%.
+For a resolution of 100, the maximum relative error is 1.2%.
+(Exception: Quantiles that fall into the “zero bucket”.
+Their absolute error is still bounded by the width of the “zero bucket”, but the relative error close to zero is inevitably approaching infinity.)

-For log-linear buckets as in circlllhist (not implemented here, just for reference), the max relative error depends on which bucket within a power of 10 the quantile falls into. circlllhist uses 90 linear buckets per power of 10, so that the boundaries coincide with round decimal numbers (e.g. 10ms, 11ms, 12ms, … , 99ms, 100ms, 110ms, 120ms, …).
-In the 1st bucket, the max error is 4.8%.
+For log-linear buckets as in circlllhist (not implemented here, just for reference), the maximum relative error depends on which bucket within a power of 10 the quantile falls into. circlllhist uses 90 linear buckets per power of 10, so that the boundaries coincide with round decimal numbers (e.g. 10ms, 11ms, 12ms, … , 99ms, 100ms, 110ms, 120ms, …).
+In the 1st bucket, the maximum error is 4.8%.
 In the last (90th) bucket, it is 0.5%.

+In the context of the quantile estimation error, there are a number of things to keep in mind:
-Note that the current implementation of `histogram_quantile` in Prometheus doesn't use the harmonic mean but interpolates the quantile, assuming a uniform distribution of observations within the bucket.
+- The current implementation of `histogram_quantile` in Prometheus doesn't use the harmonic mean but interpolates the quantile, assuming a uniform distribution of observations within the bucket.
 This is expected to give on average better results for most real-world distributions, but more than doubles the possible worst-case relative error (e.g. 12.2% in case of a resolution of 20).
+- The quantile estimation answers a question like: “What is the 99th percentile latency?”
+However, often a slightly different question is more relevant:
+  “What is the percentage of requests served faster than 150ms?”
+The latter question can be answered precisely with a bucket boundary at 150ms, which is an important advantage of the exesting Prometheus Histograms, provided you actually have set a bucket boundary at that value.
+It is also the main reason behind circlllhist, which assumes that that question is usually asked with round decimal numbers and therefore trades off a relatively high worst-case error against the ability to answer that question precisely.
+- The estimation error discussed here so far is in the dimension of the sampled values, e.g. “the 90th percentile latency is between 110ms and 120ms”.
+However, the error could also be measured in the φ dimension, e.g. “115ms is between the 89th and 91st percentile latency”.
+The latter is commonly used in papers about digest-like approaches, which interestingly touches a problem of digest-like approaches for Prometheus use-cases: A quantile estimation error like φ±0.01 looks great on paper, but if calculating the 99th percentile, it boils down to a φ between 0.98 and 1.00.
+For the 99th percentile, it's between 0.989 to 1.009.
+In other words, digest-like approaches usually struggle a lot if dealing with the common use case of long-tail latencies, up to a point where the estimations are completely useless.
+The bucketed approaches, on the other hand, are well suited for distributions with a long tail.

 ## The exposition format